python-pillow/Pillow/docs/handbook/image-file-formats.rst

 following options are available when the ``save_all`` argument is present and true.

+**save_all**
+    If present and true, all frames of the image will be saved.
+If not, then only the first frame of a multiframe image will be saved.

 **append_images**
     A list of images to append as additional frames.
 Each of the images in the list can be single or multiframe images.